Finding Remote Work

 You may find in your search for remote work that you’re only faced with selections that have little relation to your major or future industry.
 However, this is not a bad thing—many of these jobs may provide the opportunity for you to develop valuable transferable skills that will transfer to future opportunities: skills like database management, administration and organization, conflict resolution, workplace writing, and more.

-Remote work jobs that are commonly in demand are Data Entry Associate, Medical Coders, Medical Billers, Customer Service Representative, and Virtual Assistant.
+Remote work jobs that are commonly in demand are Contact Tracer, Data Entry Associate, Medical Coders, Medical Billers, Customer Service Representative, and Virtual Assistant.
 You may consider looking at the linked O*NET Online pages associated with these jobs to see alternate position titles that you can add to your search.
 See the “Sample of reported job titles” section at the top of each position page for these alternate position titles.

 Vetting All Remote Employers: Overview